lazynerd-007/APT-TEST/README.md

    npm run dev
    ```

-4. Open your browser and navigate to `http://localhost:3000`

 ## Usage

+### Demo Accounts

+You can use the demo accounts to explore the platform:

+- **Employer Demo Account**:
+  - Email: demo.employer@example.com
+  - Password: demopassword

+- **Candidate Demo Account**:
+  - Email: demo.candidate@example.com
+  - Password: demopassword

+### Creating a Demo User

+You can create a demo candidate user by clicking the "Try Demo Account" button on the login page.

+### Taking a Test

+1. Log in as a candidate
+2. Navigate to the dashboard
+3. Find an assessment with the "Not Started" status
+4. Click on "Start Assessment"
+5. Follow the instructions to complete the test
+6. Submit the test when finished

-### Creating a Test
+### Creating a Test (Employer)

+1. Log in as an employer
-1. Navigate to the Tests page
+2. Navigate to the "Tests" section
-2. Click "Create Test"
+3. Click on "Create New Test"
-3. Fill in the test details and save
+4. Fill in the test details
-4. Add questions to the test
+5. Add questions to the test

-### Importing Questions
+6. Save the test

+### Creating an Assessment (Employer)

+1. Log in as an employer
-1. Navigate to a test's details page
+2. Navigate to the "Assessments" section
-2. Click "Import Questions"
-3. Download the CSV template if needed
-4. Prepare your CSV file with questions
+3. Click on "Create New Assessment"
+4. Fill in the assessment details
-5. Upload the CSV file
+5. Add tests to the assessment

-### Exporting Questions
-1. Navigate to a test's details page
-2. Click "Export Questions"
-3. The CSV file will be downloaded automatically

-### Previewing a Test
-1. Navigate to a test's details page
-2. Click "Preview Test"
-3. Navigate through the questions to see how they will appear to candidates
+6. Assign the assessment to candidates
+7. Save the assessment

+## Development Status

+This platform is currently in development.
+Some features may not be fully implemented yet.

+- The test feature is not fully implemented for candidates
+- The test feature is not fully implemented for employers

+## Next Steps

+To fully implement the test feature, the following steps are required:

+1. Complete the backend API for test creation, management, and taking
+2. Implement the frontend interfaces for test creation and management
+3. Implement the frontend interfaces for taking tests
+4. Add analytics and reporting features
+5. Implement automated grading for tests

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.